wp-plugins/eshop/readme.txt

 == Changelog ==

+Version 5.8.1

+* *fixed*    incorrect back link appearing on checkout page
+* *fixed*    option set prices not being correctly identified for some configurations.
+* *fixed*    character set and collation on database tables.
+* *updated*  portion of the paypal validation script that may have affected a small proportion of users.
+* *updated*  shortcodes, when using panels changing form value to 'yesqty' will now also show the qty field.
+* *updated*  add to cart, drop down select/radio buttons now only show if there are more than 1 option.
+* *added*    filter eshop_states_na, to remove the not applicable from the state/county/province drop down box.
+* *added*    class per product to enable targetting of specific products for styling.
+* *added*    filters to the list cat tags shortcode.
+* *added*    improved cart widget, old cart widget remains for now.
+This also features a total price for the cart.
+* *added*    filter for the ajax timings.
+* *improved* activation routine, only affected a few people.
+* *improved* upgrade routine for those upgrading manually.
+* *amended*  default listing for the admin order pages.

 Version 5.7.9

 * *Paypal Bug fixed* If using Paypal please upgrade to fix a potential security issue.